gbalslevn/chess/README.md

-You can also combine the command to a single command `cmake ./build && cmake --build .` To also run it you can then do `cmake ./build && cmake --build . && ./chess`
+You can also combine the command to a single command `cmake ./build && cmake --build .` To also run it you can then do `cmake ./build && cmake --build . && ./chess` If no changes has been made to CMakeLists.txt simply run the program with `cmake --build . && ./chess`